laurentszyster/jsbn-min.js/README.md

 ~~~

 For those rare web applications that demand RSA and EC key exhanges, you won't get a better deal under 12KB gzipped.

+Use Cases
+---
+Simple web user registration, identification and authorization against PHP5 or any web platform with decent bindings to a stable release of OpenSSL.

+Fast user registration, identification and authorization against Erlang or any web platform with support for the `secp160r1` curve.

+Also, there are many fields of application for SHA1, big random and ECDH key exchange.

+Note
+---
+    "If you believe that cryptography is a solution to your security problems, then you don't know what cryptography is and you don't know your security problems."

+This is even more true for a web application in an open network with an unsafe name resolution system.

+A targeted man-in-the-middle attack that exploits DNS is so simple and effective that there is no way to enforce any safety for clients or servers on the web.

+Some well applied cryptography can mitigate the defect of DNS and prevent man-in-the-middle attacks against peers allready guarded by a key exchange.